pc2/sus-compiler/README.md

 ## Features

-### Channels
+### Streams
-Channels are the main abstraction used in this language.
-The main channel type is the 'pipe' channel.
-Data traveling along a 'pipe' channel has an extra bit which denotes if the data is valid.
+Streams are the main abstraction used in this language.
+The main stream type is the 'pipe' stream.
+Data traveling along a 'pipe' stream has an extra bit which denotes if the data is valid.

 ### Time slicing

-Channel data going through a pipe expects operations to only be performed on data of the same 'time slice'.
+Streams data going through a pipe expects operations to only be performed on data of the same 'time slice'.
 This is data that has departed at the same time.
 Performing operations on data of different time slices is an error, unless cast explicitly (for things like FIR filters or fixed size convolutions).

 A big benefit of 'time slicing' is greater ability for debugging.
 Instead of staring at wave plots, the whole trajectory of a data packet can be followed throughout the pipeline, making spotting errors far easier.